Skip to Content

 Let’s talk about that age statement

 Old Forester is different from the other Kentucky distilleries.
 They have 7 brick warehouses (and an eighth that was torn down – the metal-clad Warehouse O) that are all heat cycled.
-Heat cycling is an expensive process that involves heating up lots of water into steam and piping it into the warehouses to maintain a set temperature.
+Heat cycling is an expensive process that involves steam heat and heaters to obtain a set temperature.
 This will artificially mature the barrels even through winter – a time when other distillery’s barrels typically go dormant.

 What does that mean?
 The average age of an Old Forester barrel is around 4 to 6 years old.
 But they will taste like a 7 or 8 year old barrel from another distillery.
-This has been the way things have always been for decades.
+This has been the way things have been at Old Forester for decades.

-One final note: the label on this Old Forester product hints to the fact that Old Forester may be blending together barrels of Old Forester’s mash bill (72/18/10) and the Early Times mash bill (79/11/10).
-Both use different yeast strains too and should bring different profiles to the final blend.
+As a final note: the label on this Old Forester product hints to the fact that Old Forester may be blending together barrels of Old Forester’s mash bill (72/18/10) and the Early Times mash bill (79/11/10).
+Both use different yeast strains which result in different flavor profiles.

 The movement towards higher age statements is arriving sooner than we think